 Points to note for enrolling a new employee:

-- You should give the Employee Application Form to your employees as soon as possible to give them sufficient time to study the constituent funds available in HSBC MPF schemes and decide on their investment portfolio.
+- You should give the Employee Application Form to your employees as soon as possible to give them sufficient time to study the constituent funds available in HSBC MPF scheme and decide on their investment portfolio.

 - Ensure your employees complete, sign (including the 'Declaration and authorisation' in member section of the application form) and return the Employee Application Form to you.
 If your employees do not wish to make a fund choice or do not provide a valid investment option and/or do not sign on the application form, all contributions will be invested in accordance with the DIS*.
 If there is no valid residential address provided by employees on the application form, the relevant MPF correspondence cannot be sent to them.

 - Employers are required to confirm the accuracy and completeness of the enrolment information by signing in the designated areas(s) on the Employee Application Form.
 Otherwise, the application form has to be signed by a duly authorised signatory.
 Please ensure you complete and sign the 'Employer section' on the application form, a company chop only is not accepted in lieu of such.